Multimodal Fusion and Vision-Language Models: A Survey for Robot Vision: Datasets and Benchmarks for Multimodal Fusion

 For grasping tasks, R2SGrasp~\cite{cai2024real} and the Grasp-Anything series excel in multimodal grasp detection.
 R2SGrasp~\cite{cai2024real} utilizes a "Real-to-Sim" framework to minimize domain gaps between simulation and reality, demonstrating outstanding performance in 6-DoF grasp detection.
 Meanwhile, Grasp-Anything-6D combines point cloud and language modalities, employing an innovative negative prompt strategy to optimize the accuracy of 6-DoF grasp detection.
 Its successor, Grasp-Anything++~\cite{vuong2024language}, further extends to fine-grained grasping tasks, supporting language-based localized grasping, such as manipulating specific parts of an object.
 Compared to R2SGrasp~\cite{cai2024real}, which focuses more on sim-to-real adaptation, the Grasp-Anything series exhibits superior semantic understanding in language-driven grasping tasks.

 In the domain of multimodal perception, Touch and Go~\cite{yang2022touch} and VisGel~\cite{li2019connecting} have pioneered research into the integration of tactile and visual data.
 Touch and Go~\cite{yang2022touch} collects paired visual and tactile data from real-world environments and explores cross-modal relationships using self-supervised learning methods.
 VisGel~\cite{li2019connecting}, leveraging GelSight sensors, constructs bidirectional generation tasks between tactile and visual modalities, further validating the feasibility of inter-modal information transformation.
 These datasets provide valuable experimental resources for enhancing multimodal perception research.
 However, compared to ObjectFolder 2.0~\cite{gao2022objectfolder}, these tactile datasets are relatively smaller in scale.
 ObjectFolder 2.0~\cite{gao2022objectfolder}, with its high-quality virtual object data and implicit neural representation technology, achieves efficient rendering of visual, auditory, and tactile modalities, supporting virtual-to-reality transfer learning tasks.
-This makes it a significant breakthrough in the field of multimodal perception learning.
+This makes it a significant breakthrough in the field of multimodal perception learning.Although current multimodal robotic datasets increasingly emphasize generalization in their design, their practical adaptability to real-world scenarios still faces notable challenges.
+DROID~\cite{khazatsky2024droid} and RT-1~\cite{brohan2022rt} are built on real-world data collection and exhibit strong task transferability and adaptability to natural environments, especially excelling in language-vision joint control.
+However, their scenarios are primarily confined to household and tabletop environments, with limited coverage of industrial, outdoor, or complex dynamic settings.
+Open X-Embodiment~\cite{o2024open} constructs a large-scale cross-robot dataset by integrating 22 robotic platforms and over 500 tasks, marking a breakthrough in cross-platform transferability.
+Nevertheless, its task annotations remain coarse-grained, lacking precise modeling of fine-grained behaviors such as complex manipulation and semantic interaction, which may hinder its generalization in fine control tasks.In the grasping domain, R2SGrasp~\cite{cai2024real} leverages a sim-to-real framework to achieve effective real-world transfer, but its environmental backgrounds are limited and object diversity is constrained, restricting generalization to unseen scenarios.
+The Grasp-Anything series enhances semantic understanding through language modalities, improving generalization under complex instructions.
+Grasp-Anything++~\cite{vuong2024language}, in particular, supports fine-grained tasks such as localized grasping and demonstrates semantic transfer capabilities under language grounding.
+However, its training still relies on synthetic data and a limited object set, leading to instability when encountering long-tail objects or ambiguous language commands in open-world settings.
+In the field of multimodal perception, Touch and Go~\cite{yang2022touch} and VisGel~\cite{li2019connecting} have expanded the frontier of vision-tactile integration.
+The former supports cross-modal self-supervised learning with real-world paired data, while the latter validates modality complementarity through bidirectional generation tasks between vision and touch.
+Nonetheless, both datasets are relatively small in scale and lack diversity across objects, environments, and interaction types, limiting their utility for training generalizable perception models.
+ObjectFolder 2.0~\cite{gao2022objectfolder}, although based on synthetic data, offers rich and high-quality multimodal representations, serving as a promising foundation for sim-to-real generalization.
+Still, how to reliably transfer such representations to the real world remains an open challenge.